Roberto M. Serra

 Assoc.
 Professor of Quamtum Technology

-I run a quantum information science and technology research group at UFABC, in the São Paulo metropolitan area, known as ABC region in Brazil.
+I run a quantum information science and technology research group at UFABC, in São Paulo metropolitan area, Brazil.
 I obtained my PhD in Physics from UFSCar (São Carlos, Brazil) and performed postdoctoral research at Imperial College London (UK).
 I was an associate member of the ICTP in Trieste (Italy).
 I also was a Royal Society ‘Newton Advanced Fellow’ of the University of York (UK).
 My research interest is quite broad concerning quantum mechanics and its implications for information science or vice-versa.
-Such interest also embraces the under-building quantum thermodynamics.
+Such interest also embraces quantum thermodynamics.
 I am involved with both theoretical and experimental research.
 I have a penchant for the exciting challenge of translating abstract theoretical ideas to a laboratory setting.
 Part of my free time is dedicated to home brewing; exploring different flavours that arising from new hops and malted barley combinations.

 Research keywords: Quantum Information Science, Quantum Computation, Quantum Communication, Quantum Physics, Quantum Technologies, Quantum Thermodynamics.